geoarrow/geoarrow/format.md

 The `List` type will not overflow until there are `2^31 + 1` entries in the coordinates array.
 For two 8-byte floats, this would require 32GB of memory in a single coordinates array, and is thus unlikely to occur often in practice.

-`ListView` and `LargeListView` are not yet well supported throughout the ecosystem, but implementations SHOULD accept these types as well.

 ## Serialized encodings

 Whereas there are many advantages to storing data in the native encoding,